 Unchain Buncombe is our current campaign to repeat the success we had in the City of Asheville.
 Today, we are focused on the chained dogs in Buncombe County and the change in the county animal ordinance to ban chaining.
 (Click on "Buncombe Ordinance" to learn of our efforts to get an ordinance to ban chaining.)
 We are using the same approach as we used in Asheville...... be part of the solution.... educate people as to the public safety and humane issues of chained dogs and provide assistance in getting their dogs off the chain.
-With our mission accomplished in Asheville in 2012, we have been totally devoted to Buncombe County.
+With our mission accomplished in Asheville by late 2011, we have been totally devoted to Buncombe County.
 If you know of a chained dog or family in the county that could use our services, please contact us.

 Along with her passion for the cause, our late founder, Peggy Irwin, knew that it takes the time and compassion of many people to achieve the goal of unchaining all dogs.
 And because we are blessed with such a significant animal welfare community in Western North Carolina, anything is possible.
 Like any non-profit organization, we are constantly in need of the help of volunteers to build fences (we promise you will feel something special when you see the dogs run free in their new fenced yard!) and financial contributions to fund our efforts.
 Please consider either one of these methods of supporting us.